PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 # Break the Cycle
 ### No Dimensions
-Large dimension-like areas can be placed within the world itself, as it's immensely big already.
+Instead of creating seperate dimensions, we can fit these places physically into Cubyz' massive world to allow the player to come across them on their own.
 "Dimensions" such as an underworld and an overworld are already planned for the game.

 ### No Teleportation
-We want the player to create infrastructure for travelling.
-Long-range teleportation would make this useless.
+To immerse the player and let them feel the sense of scale the world of Cubyz has, teleportation is not allowed, as the player will see less of the world that way.

 ### No Automation
-The player should have to explore the world to find resources, not just stay in one place and farm everything.
+Instead of staying in one place and farming everything, the player should have to take advantage of the infinite nature of the world to gain resources.

 ### No Generic Creatures
-Cubyz' creatures should not copy from real life or Minecraft.
+(WIP)

 ### No Passive Animals
-To make hunting more engaging, animals will run from the player, attack back, and use defense mechanisms.
+Instead of animals standing by to let you kill them, they will run from the player, attack back, and use defense mechanisms.
+This should make hunting and taming much more engaging.

 ### Spawn Points --> Check Points
-Being able to set your spawn anywhere is very powerful, so whatever sets your spawn in this game should be immovable or consumable.
+Being able to set your spawn anywhere is very powerful, so whatever sets your spawn in this game should be a pre-existing immovable structure, or a one-time-use consumable.

 # Player Engagement
 ### "How would the player feel?"